-Zululand, ancestral home of the Zulu people and site of many a bloody battle between the British, the Boers and the Zulus during the 19th century, is best explored as a self-drive adventure, although many tours are available from Durban.
-Every town in this area of northern KwaZulu-Natal has a story to tell or an event to commemorate and tourism offices throughout the region provide maps and guides to assist visitors in making the most of the history, culture, scenery and wildlife.
-The landscape varies from plains, to rolling hills, river valleys and lush forests.
-This land once encompassed the Zulu kingdom led by legendary Shaka Zulu, who clashed with the British and the Boers in many epic battles.
-Centre of the Zulu nation is the small town of Eshowe.
-King Shaka was born close to the town, and it was also the site of a 10-week siege during the Anglo-Zulu War of 1879.
-Other towns of note are Ladysmith and Dundee, near which were fought the historic battles of Rorke's Drift, Blood River and Isandlwana.
-There are numerous 'living museums' in the form of Zulu cultural villages open to visitors in the area.
+Zululand is the ancestral home of the Zulu people.
+It is the site of many bloody battles between the British, the Zulus and the Afrikaners during the 19th century, and is best explored as a self-drive adventure.
+That said, many tours are available from Durban.
+Almost every town in this part of northern KwaZulu-Natal has a story to tell or an event to commemorate.
+Tourism offices throughout the region provide maps and guides to help visitors make the most of the culture, history, scenery and wildlife.
+The landscape varies from plains and rolling hills, to river valleys and lush forests, and it once encompassed the legendary Shake Zulu's kingdom.
+He clashed with the British and Afrikaners in many epic battles.
+Eshowe is the Zulu nation's centre.
+King Shake was born close to the small town, and it was the site of a 10-week siege during the Anglo-Zulu War of 1879.
+Ladysmith and Dundee are other notable towns.
+The historic battles of Rourke's Drift, Blood River and Isandlwana took place near them.